coffee2code/text-replace/readme.txt

 = How can I get text replacements to apply for post titles (or something not text-replaced by default)? =

+The easiest way would be to add "the_title" (or whatever the name of the filter is) as a line in the "More filters" setting.
+That setting allows any additional specified filters to be processed for text replacements.

-You can add to the list of filters that get text replacements using something like this (added to your theme's functions.php file, for instance):
+You can also programmatically add to the list of filters that get text replacements using something like this (added to your theme's functions.php file, for instance):

 `
 function more_text_replacements( $filters ) {